-Northern Michigan hunting season may be over, but now is when all that juicy meat from the freezer beckons … Venison Stew with Dumplings, Venison Sausage … but the pièces de résistance are the medallions of venison tenderloin—that coveted piece of backstrap that will make a believer out of even the most leery venison aficionado.
-Here’s how to cook venison tenderloin: an easy, delicious recipe for mouthwatering medallions.
+Northern Michigan’s hunting season may be over, but now all that juicy meat from the freezer beckons … we love these venison recipes.
+The pièces de résistance are the medallions of venison tenderloin—that coveted piece of backstrap that will make a believer out of even the leeriest venison aficionado.
+Here’s how to cook venison tenderloin with an easy, delicious recipe for mouthwatering medallions.

 If revenge is sweet, let me tell you that the righteousness Steve seared up was ambrosia.
 Granted, Peaches was fruit fed, but Steve claims any venison tenderloin can taste like it came out of a three-star restaurant if you cook it this simple way: